 One way to explain the best availability and support is when the designer can give the service on every given day or time.
 Don't underestimate the fact that design can take more than days or even months.
 It can affect the cost.
 As a customer, you can also consider the duration and deadline.
 Some designers might charge more depending on the deadline.

 As an example, it is a quick delivery, which is instant work that needs a faster process.
 Don't get shocked that you will need to pay an extra dollar for the design project.
-Poster design is not easy to make, especially if you give or add some addition to it.
+Poster design is not easy to make, especially if you give or add some addition to it such as adding typography, illustration, logo design.
 So, working on a tight schedule and deadline only means increasing costs.